 Let’s look at the economics.
-Pro-traders argue that supply of rhino horn can equal demand through free-trade pricing.
+Pro-traders argue that the supply of rhino horn can equal demand through free-trade pricing.
 This may work for large, visible items like Ferraris, but it has not worked for other consumer goods where counterfeiters thrive and expand markets by attracting new buyers by selling goods at discounted prices.

-The pro-trade price theory simply has not been proven – it is pure conjecture nor does it take into account the massive potential size of the market.
-What if the demand for rhino horn is much greater than supply?
-With close to a billion potential Asian consumers, this could easily become the reality, especially when criminal syndicates can induce increased demand by selling at prices below those set by the central selling organisation.
+The pro-trade price theory simply has not been proven – it is pure conjecture – nor does it take into account the massive potential size of the market.
+What if the demand for rhino horn is much greater than the supply?
+With close to a billion potential Asian consumers, this could easily become a reality, especially when criminal syndicates can induce increased demand by selling at prices below those set by the central selling organisation.
 Then what?
 The horns of just 25 000 rhinos simply cannot satisfy the demand from just a few million Asian consumers.

 We also need to factor in that South Africa has little chance of getting any application for approved seller status through CITES in the foreseeable future.
-The earliest SA can submit such a proposal for change is 2016 and this merely sets in motion a whole range of bureaucratic procedures and legislative measures.
-Any change then requires a 75% majority – highly unlikely considering our current administrative malaise – and then many more years will be wasted to implement.
+The earliest SA can submit such a proposal for change is 2016, and this merely sets in motion a whole range of bureaucratic procedures and legislative measures.
+Any change then requires a 75% majority – highly unlikely considering our current administrative malaise – and many more years will be wasted to implement.

-In order to redress this, I propose the creation of a “Natural Capital Fund” to:
+To redress this, I propose the creation of a “Natural Capital Fund” to:

 1. bolster conservation and anti-poaching work,